Neuromuscular disorder - myasthenia gravis

 Call your health care provider if you develop symptoms of myasthenia gravis.

-Go to the emergency room or call the local emergency number (such as 911) if you have breathing difficulty or swallowing problems.
+Go to the emergency room or call 911 or the local emergency number if you have breathing difficulty or swallowing problems.

 Chang CWJ.
 Myasthenia gravis and Guillain-Barré syndrome.
 In: Parrillo JE, Dellinger RP, eds.
 Critical Care Medicine: Principles of Diagnosis and Management in the Adult.
 5th ed.
 Philadelphia, PA: Elsevier; 2019:chap 61.